 We hold true the premise that if we wish to advise others, we must be sure to follow that advice ourselves.
-Weather it’s guidelines and best practices about how executive leaders need to management themselves, as individuals as well as a team – we too must adhere to these principles within our own company.
+Whether it’s guidelines and best practices about how executive leaders need to manage themselves, as individuals as well as a team – we, too, must adhere to these principles within our own company.
 If we encourage our customers to invest in frequent and professionally run offsites (and we do), we must do the same within our own company.
 There are few things as powerful and impactful as leading by example; we are committed to doing so in everything that we teach and preach.

 As teachers, our role is to acquire and impart knowledge that can help you achieve your organizational and individual aspirations.
-Given our commitment to work with companies from all walks of life, and from various different industries; and given the unprecedented rate of change and levels of complexity in our modern existence, this means our learning must stem from a range of interdisciplinary and complementary fields of knowledge.
+Given our commitment to work with companies from all walks of life, and from different industries, and given the unprecedented rate of change and levels of complexity in our modern existence, this means our learning must stem from a range of interdisciplinary and complementary fields of knowledge.
 Each of us at Vayomar is committed to spending 500 hours a year in service of this core value.